 It is only natural that children with food allergies be fearful of having an allergic reaction.
 For them, this is truly a matter of life or death.
-From a young age these children are taught that some foods are bad and dangerous, and it is only normal that they become wary.
+From a young age, these children are taught that some foods are bad and dangerous, and it is only normal that they become wary.
 To them, any food that they do not recognize could be bad.
-Given this, when these children go to school and are exposed to foods that they may have never been exposed to before, they are likely to become nervous and anxious.
+Given this, when these children go to school and are exposed to foods they may have never been exposed to before, they are likely to become nervous and anxious.

-Our culture is filled with food related activities.
+Our culture is filled with food-related activities.
 Every birthday party has cake, most teen outings end up with pizza, and snacks cover the table at almost every play date.
 Given this, for children with food allergies, not being able to partake in the eating can feel like social isolation.
 This is especially true when they end up with separate goodie bags or a cake no one likes at their own party.
 This may seem like a small problem, one you can’t necessarily relate to, but when food is a social experience, being different can feel like being left out.

 Nobody likes going to the doctor, especially not children.
 And children with food allergies are constantly finding themselves seeing new specialists and trying new treatments.
 Having to go in and face their allergy on such a regular basis may quickly become a great source of anxiety for your child.
-Not only are they being exposed to the food that they have grown so accustomed to avoiding, but they are also in a small office surrounded by people speaking about things they might not understand.
+Not only are they being exposed to the food that they have grown so accustomed to avoid, but they are also in a small office surrounded by people speaking about things they might not understand.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.

 After learning about Dr. Eliana on-line, we contacted her in the hopes that she could provide a ‘normal’ restaurant experience for our family.

 Both she and Shani were meticulous in their preparations with the restaurants to ensure that our son had a wonderful and safe experience.